hrishim/llvl_prog1_book/src/starting_assembly.md

-# Getting Started With Arm AArch64 Assembly
+# Getting Started With ARM AArch64 Assembly

 ## Assembly Instruction Encoding
-The Arm Architecture defines both 64- and 32-bit architectures.
+The ARM Architecture defines both 64- and 32-bit architectures.
 In this book we will focus on the 64-bit architecture which is called AArch64.

 At a high level, micro-processors can be described as machines that execute a set of specifically assigned instructions.
 These instructions are coded/written by a programmer and are called programs (or applications, apps etc).
 The set of instructions that the micro-processor understands is defined in it's instruction set architecture (ISA).